The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 Notes

-• I normally multi-task things to save time.
+• I normally multitask things to save time.
 So, I would prepare the chicken first.
-When I start frying it, I will then get the sauce ready.
-Usually, the fried chicken will be ready at the same time the soy sauce is ready.
+When I start frying it, I will simultaneously get the sauce ready by frying the onion in another frying pan.
+Usually, the fried chicken will be ready at the same time as the soy sauce mixture.

-• If you can not get Kecap Manis, you can mix ยผ cup of dark soy sauce and 3 tablespoons of honey or dark soft brown sugar/ dark muscovado sugar.
+• If you cannot get Kecap Manis, you can mix ¼ cup of dark soy sauce with 3 tablespoons of honey or dark soft brown sugar/dark muscovado sugar.

 Nutrition